-Distracted driving is driving while doing any activity that distracts you from the role of operating your car and paying attention to road conditions, traffic signs, traffic or focusing on the act of driving your car.
+Distracted driving is driving while doing any activity that distracts you from the role of operating your car and paying attention to road conditions, traffic signs, traffic, or focusing on the act of driving your car.
 In fact, more than 58 percent of car crashes involving teenagers are due to distracted driving.

 The Latest Data on Distracted Driving Is In

-According to the US Department of Transportation, 9 people are killed and more than 1,000 injured in crashes involving a distracted driver in the United States each day.
+According to the U.S. Department of Transportation, nine people are killed and more than 1,000 injured in crashes involving a distracted driver in the United States each day.

-A study by the AAA Foundation for Traffic Safety tracked distracted driving among young drivers from 16 to 19 years old for 6 years, the data will surprise you.
-While the term distracted driving gained popularity in the past 15 years for talking and texting on cell phones, it would appear that the top reason for distracted driving for teens is not due to mobile use, but rather by distractions of the passengers according to this 70 page report, outlining the surprising data and very real statistics on distracted driving.
+A study by the AAA Foundation for Traffic Safety tracked distracted driving among young drivers from 16 to 19 years old for six years, and the data will surprise you.
+While the term distracted driving gained popularity in the past 15 years for talking and texting on cellphones, it would appear that the top reason for distracted driving for teens is not due to mobile use, rather it is from distractions from the passengers according to this 70 page report, outlining the surprising data and very real statistics on distracted driving.

 What Can You Do About Distracted Driving?